elastic/eui/wiki/contributing-to-eui/running-eui-locally.md

 # Setting up and running EUI locally

-The below instructions run EUI's [documentation site](https://elastic.github.io/eui/) locally, with any changes made in `src/` reflected.
+The below instructions run EUI's [documentation site](https://eui.elastic.co/) locally, with any changes made in `src/` reflected.
 On local, EUI's favicon will be gray instead of colored.

+> [!IMPORTANT]
+> This repository is a monorepo, meaning that it contains sources of multiple packages within a single git repository.
+You can find all packages in the [`packages`](../../packages) directory.
+> When dealing with EUI ([`@elastic/eui`](https://www.npmjs.com/package/@elastic/eui) package), most of the work will be done from within the [`packages/eui`](../../packages/eui) directory.

 ## Set up